DataDog/hiring-engineers/answers.md

 ## Bonus: Multi-alerts!

 While an alert can be set on a particular host, it is possible to create a generic alert to be set on all hosts with a given tag, called a multi-alert.
-This is done  in the "New Monitor +" menu, as shown below.
+This is done  in the "New Monitor" menu, as shown below.
 In this case, we will configure this monitor to be set on each host in our infrastructure:

 ![Set it as a multi alert](https://github.com/PerplexedSphex/hiring-engineers/blob/support-engineer/screenshots/multi_alert_setting.png?raw=true)